freddyrangel/react-under-the-hood-first-edition/README.md

-# React Under the Hood: Star Trek Video Game Demo
+# React Under the Hood: Star Trek Video Game Demo, First Edition

 This is the demo for the book [React Under The Hood: A Beginner's Guide](https://leanpub.com/reactunderthehood)